git/git.github.io/rev_news/drafts/edition-91.md

   I was the person who led the initial effort in 2010 to join Software Freedom Conservancy.
 We had gotten some money for the project as part of Google's Summer of Code program.
-It was being passed around like a hot potato (between countries, even!) as somebody took responsiblity for handling GSoC each year.
+It was being passed around like a hot potato (between countries, even!) as somebody took responsibility for handling GSoC each year.
 I don't even want to think of what we were _supposed_ to do with it, tax-wise, but we knew it would be better with some actual structure.
 So that led to us joining, which led to the PLC